 Maine Library Association

-The Maine Library Association’s Intellectual Freedom Advocacy Group has the general charge to support intellectual freedom as guaranteed by the United States Constitution and the Library Bill of Rights of the American Library Association.
-Some of our goals are to:
+The Maine Library Association’s Intellectual Freedom Committee supports intellectual freedom as guaranteed by the United States Constitution and the Library Bill of Rights of the American Library Association.

 Resources